 Evaluation for possible causes may include:

-The goal of treatment is to correct the dehydration.
+At the start of treatment, the goal is to correct the water loss.
 This will improve the blood pressure, urine output, and circulation.
 Blood sugar will also decrease.

 Fluids and potassium will be given through a vein ( intravenously ).
 This must be done carefully.
 High glucose level is treated with insulin given through a vein.

 - Blood clot formation